Conference Theme: "Educating for Change"

 - Dr Vineeta Saluja, Indian Institute of Information Technology Design and Manufacturing, India

 IAFOR's peer review process, which involves both reciprocal review and the use of Review Committees, is overseen by conference Organising Committee members under the guidance of the Academic Governing Board.
 Review Committee members are established academics who hold PhDs or other terminal degrees in their fields and who have previous peer review experience.

-If you would like to apply to serve on the ECE Review Committee, please send your CV to firstname.lastname@example.org.
+If you would like to apply to serve on the ECE2019 Review Committee, please visit our application page.